Sam and I are learning how to pay off debt!

 To get started I went through our budget.
 I made a big ol’ spreadsheet.
-I figured in what we made from both our jobs, and from our outside consulting work.
+Figured in what we made from both our jobs, and from our outside consulting work.
 Since our monthly income was not enough pay our basic expenses, I tried to get Chicago chapter 7 bankruptcy attorney so that I will be able to pay off my debt in a much easier manner.
 I wrote down our monthly expenses (phones, insurance, cable, etc), and our monthly debt payments (credit cards, car payments, student loans, and mortgage).

 I went back two months, and I simply tracked where our money was going.
 We didn’t make headway on our debt payments, other than paying the minimums, and we pretty much had our “regular lifestyle.”
 I looked at where we had spent money and identified ways to cut back.

 How We Started Cutting Back on Spending

 Once I’d identified some areas we were spending extra on (cable, for example, and going out to eat), I decided on a plan of attack.
 We cut back on any major spending.
 We put our credit cards away, out of our wallets.
-We decided to take a month and do a “spending freeze.”
+And, we decided to take a month and do a “spending freeze.”

 I had found the idea from a fellow blogger, Ruth Soukup at www.livingwellspendingless.com and I thought it sounded like an interesting challenge.
 Ruth does a 31 Days of Living Well and Spending Zero Challenge, which we followed.
 Basically we went for an entire month without spending a dime (aside from paying our bills, gas and pet food).

 I followed the program step-by-step and we ate food we had on hand (including a lot of soup).
 We made calls about our monthly utilities and bills to see where we could cut back.
-We got rid of cable, and opted for Netflix instead (which saved us about $100 a month).
+Got rid of cable, and opted for Netflix instead (which saved us about $100 a month).
 We sold furniture and household items we didn’t need.
-We went on prorated billing with our gas and electric company.
+Making calls to prorate our billing with the gas and electric company.
 We negotiated a better rate on our car insurance.